-The Kishwaukee Family YMCA is a charitable association whose mission is to promote Christian principles through quality services and facilities.
-We strive to enrich the Spirit, Mind and Body of all of our participants, especially families and children, regardless of ability to pay.
+To promote Christian Principles by enriching the Spirit, Mind and Body of all those in our community, especially families and children, regardless of ability to pay.

 Strengthening the Foundations of Community

 We are for: Youth Development, Healthy Living and Social Responsibility

 Character development is integral to all YMCA programs.
 We are guided by our four core values of caring, honesty, respect and responsibility.
 In childcare, in the gym, at day camp, and at the member services counter, we strive to develop character values in members, our participants and ourselves.
 We believe strongly in our mission to promote and model these character-building values in all that we do.